-The Task Force looked to local jurisdictions to identify guiding principles and draw parallels to this project.
-Members heard presentations from the King County Office of Equity and Social Justice (ESJ) and the Government Alliance on Race and Equity (GARE).
+The Task Force researched model equity initiatives to identify guiding principles and draw parallels to this project.
+The Task Force heard presentations from the King County Office of Equity and Social Justice (ESJ) and the Government Alliance on Race and Equity (GARE).
 Below are descriptions of each organization's scope of work.